 What Was I Thinking?

 Having loaded my midtail to the point where I was thinking I had maybe outgrown it, I wanted something bigger.
-In particular, the increase in ride comfort and quality when I went to plus-sized tires on the Envoy made it clear that fat tires – with their much higher air volume and larger load-bearing sidewalls – were a big plus for a bike that carried a lot of weight around as its job.
+In particular, the increase in ride comfort and quality when I went to plus-sized tires on the Envoy made it clear that fat tires – with much larger air volume and taller load-bearing sidewalls – were a big plus for a bike that carried a lot of weight around as its job.

 One thing I have learned in my cycling life is that, where equipment is concerned, don’t take half measures.
 Its a lesson that has bonked me on the head time and again.
 At the time I figured this was one more of those hard-way lessons when I supersized to a fat longtail.
 The Surly Big Fat Dummy personifies the expression ‘Go Big or Go Home’.
 Thats what I was after: a rolling freight train capable of handling heavy loads.